Arktiica/Arktiica/README.md

 Heyo!
 I am Arktiica ("Ark"), a college sophomore majoring in Computer Engineering.
-I have numerous ideas but too lazy to do them.
+I have numerous ideas but too lazy to do them and i never upload my things to github lol

 Spaghetti code?
 Nah, obfuscation 😎.
 - Python